vsbrt/xda_dev/README.md

 # xda_dev
-Combined Repo for all the android developments at XDA
+Combined Repo of my android developments at XDA

 Details of Repository's :